Monxey/CMSC434_Final_Project/questions_e3.md

 Ex) Explain the difference between the Hawthorne Effect and the Clever Hans effect.

+Hawthorne Effect is about participants changing their behavior because they know they're being studied Clever Hans Effect is about researchers accidentally influencing participant behavior through subtle cues

 Ex) How could designers creating their own study about a new user interface trigger the Pygmalion Effect?

+The Pygmalion Effect occurs when researchers' expectations about participants influence the outcome of the study.
+### Through Direct Communication:
+- Expressing excitement about specific features they designed
+- Making comments like "This should be really easy to use"
+- Telling participants "Everyone else found this intuitive"
+### Through Unconscious Behaviors:
+- Showing disappointment when users struggle with their "favorite" features
+- Appearing more eager or attentive when testing new elements vs. old ones
+- Rushing through parts they expect to be problematic
+### Through Study Design:
+- Creating tasks that showcase their design's strengths
+- Avoiding scenarios they suspect might be problematic
+- Setting up leading questions that favor their design choices

 Ex) What effect could come into play if Meta ran a study comparing their latest Quest VR headset to the latest Vive VR headset from HTC.
 How could Meta avoid this potential issue?